backupbrew/switchbrew/Error Applet.md

 | 0x8    | 0x8  | [\#ErrorCode](#ErrorCode "wikilink")      |
 | 0x10   | 0x8  | u64 POSIX timestamp                       |

+The applet does not log an error report for this.
+Used by [qlaunch](Qlaunch.md "wikilink") for viewing previously logged errors via the "View the Error" button.

 ## SystemErrorArg

 | Offset | Size  | Description                                                                                                                 |